next-page-tester/next-page-tester/README.md

 The same error could also be triggered when you import modules that, in order to work, need to preserve module identity throughout the entire SSR cycle (from the moment they are imported to SSR rendering): e.g. `React.Context` or `css-in-js` libraries.
 In this case you can list these modules in `nonIsolatedModules` option to preserve their identity: [see styletron-react example](src/__tests__/third-party/styletron-react/styletron-react.test.ts#L13)

+### Environment variables

+Environment variables are automatically loaded from `next.config.js` file and from the first available dotfile among: `.env.test.local`, `.env.test` and `.env`.

 ## Todo's

 - Consider reusing Next.js code parts (not only types)